xannythepleb/bitcoiner-domains/README.md

 # Why?

-Many common blocklists for Pi Hole and similar, especially the ones targeting malware, often broadly include any nodes, wallets, mining pools, and so on, regardless of legitimacy.
+Many common blocklists for Pi Hole, AdGuard Home, and other DNS based blocking systems, especially (but not only) the large ones targeting malware, often broadly block all nodes, wallets, mining pools, and so on, regardless of legitimacy, out of an abundance of caution in an attempt to prevent cryptojacking.
+While this is a real threat, blocking legitimate sites such as Bitcoin wallets does not protect anyone - it is at best security theatre, at worst actively pushing people away from legitimate sources and onto shady ones.

-I first noticed this when trying to use my Lightning node after setting up such a system.
-I began adding custom unblock rules and decided to share them with the community.
+I first noticed how significant this issue was when trying to use my Lightning node after setting up AdGuard Home on my Pi.
+I began adding custom unblock rules and decided to share them with the community and open them up to PRs.

 Hence, this repo was born.